swahareddy/swahareddy.github.io/blogs/globalisation_covid.md

 Free trade is always beneficial.
 Even if the counterpart is not a free-trader.
 Need  institutions to set rules (EU, WTO) or even hegemons (superpowers).
 Protectionism is a problem.
 Some examples:
-- Like Donald Trump backing out of agreements, Biden not sharing AstraZeneca and vaccine raw materials.
+- Donald Trump backing out of agreements, Biden not exporting AstraZeneca and sharing vaccine raw materials with India.
 - Yellow vest protests
 - Brexit
 - Was China ever a part of international institutions? <img src="globalization_covid_images\us_china.png" alt="" width="100%"/>